A223D/ESP32DetaGuides/Part1/README.md

 	String reply;
 } result;
 ```
-Each function of the library that interacts with Deta Base returns a `result` struct containing the HTTP status code of the response in the `statusCode` int and HTML payload of the response in the `reply` String.
+Each function of the library that interacts with Deta Base returns a `result` struct containing the HTTP status code of the response in the `statusCode` int and JSON payload of the response in the `reply` String.
 [Here is a list of HTTP status codes](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status).
 The gist is that if the `statusCode` of the returned `result` struct is in the 200s, your request was successfully completed, and the reply is in the `reply` String.
-If the `statusCode` is in the 400s, something went wrong, and some HTML containing error message will be present `reply` String.
+If the `statusCode` is in the 400s, something went wrong, and some JSON containing error message will be present `reply` String.

-There is also a `printResult` method provided which makes it easier to print the status code of the response and the returned HTML reply.
+There is also a `printResult` method provided which makes it easier to print the status code of the response and the returned JSON reply.
 Hence, functions can be used in the following way:
 ```c++
 printResult(detaObj.putObject("Something"));
 ```